At its June 22, 2022 meeting, the Town Board adopted the Comprehensive Plan Update. The Plan can be viewed at the link below:

 The Comprehensive Plan Update Committee appointed at the October 10, 2019 Town Board will prepare a proposed comprehensive plan update for the Town.
 The Committee is required to hold public hearings and such other meetings and events as it deems necessary to assure full opportunity for citizen participation in the preparation of the plan.
 The Committee will ultimately approve a resolution recommending the proposed comprehensive plan update to the Town Board.
 The preparation of the comprehensive plan update will be spearheaded by a consulting team (TBD).
 The Director of Planning is designated to provide day to day project management services and support to the Committee.

 Phase 1 of the Comprehensive Plan Update opened with community forums in Slingerlands, Selkirk, South Bethlehem, Delmar, Glenmont, North Bethlehem, and Elsmere from November 2018 to March 2019.
 Residents and business leaders discussed what each hamlet and Bethlehem were and what we want them to be in the future.
 Key themes that emerged from these conversations were Neighborhoods, Transportation, Aging and Housing, Economic Development, Parks and Recreation, Environment, and Government.
 These themes will be explored further and addressed in the Comprehensive Plan Update.

 Phase 2 will involve using the insights and ideas from Phase 1, plus additional community input, to draft a vision for the next 10-15 years, goals and objectives, and strategies and actions for accomplishing them.
 We plan to work with a consultant and a Comprehensive Plan Update Advisory Committee to create this first draft of the Comprehensive Plan Update.
 We also anticipate holding additional town-wide forums on specific topics such as traffic, economic development, and farms, parks, and natural areas.
-We are looking to complete the Comprehensive Plan Update by the end of 2020.
+We are looking to complete the Comprehensive Plan Update by Spring/Summer 2021.